kingl0w/SimpleWeatherApp/README.md

 # SimpleWeatherApp
-A simple weather app using vanilla JS and bootstrap
+A simple weather app using vanilla JS and CSS